 Julita Manor House – Sweden’s Largest Open-Air Museum

-There are over 290 apple trees, gardens, stables, carriage house, estate office, dairy, windmill and labourers dwellings all to be explored.
-Guided tours are available of the well preserved Manor House.
+There are over 290 apple trees, gardens, stables, carriage houses, estate offices, dairy, windmills and labourer’s dwellings all to be explored.
+Guided tours are available of the well-preserved Manor House.

 Our treat was a ‘pic-nic-fika’ on the verandah of the Manor House overlooking the manicured gardens.
-We drank the estate’s finest apple ciders, ate the estate’s cheeses, and went back for seconds for the pastries and home made cakes.
+We drank the estate’s finest apple ciders, ate the estate’s cheeses, and went back for seconds for the pastries and homemade cakes.
 Exploring and sightseeing does make you hungry and thirsty.
-Accommodation is also available with an amazing view over the lake.
+Accommodation is also available with an amazing view of the lake.

 Nynas Manor House

 We were transported back to our childhood on our tour of Nynas Manor House.
-A tour that started in the bottom of the house in the servants quarters and wound its way up to the attic, peering in the state apartments, and viewing the best preserved late 17th-century stucco ceilings in Sweden along the way.
+A tour that started at the bottom of the house in the servant’s quarters and wound its way up to the attic, peering in the state apartments, and viewing the best-preserved late 17th-century stucco ceilings in Sweden along the way.
 If you have children this is a fun way to get them involved in enjoying these beautiful Manor Houses from the past, and the reward when you reach the top?
 Well, we won’t give it away here you will need to experience it yourself.

 We were welcomed by Lina, a Strangnas Greeter, passionate about showing us around her town, sharing with us the history and even taking us off to taste the delights of Fika pastries at Cafe Grassagarden.
 We strolled up to the hill where sits an 1855 windmill still in working condition that gave us a great view over the harbour and town.